w3f/Grants-Program/applications/API_Protocol.md

   When using Blockchain as a service, developers can use the node service provided by the API Protocol ecosystem to achieve timely access to the Ethereum, IPFS network, and Polkadot ecological nodes。

-  At the time of authorization, the user's project ID and private key registered in the API Protocol platform are used to complete security control, and the user's information is managed centrally at the beginning, and the decentralization will be completed at a later stage by using the Poca ecological user information management project.
+  At the time of authorization, the user's project ID and private key registered in the API Protocol platform are used to complete security control, and the user's information is managed centrally at the beginning, and the decentralization will be completed at a later stage by using the Polkadot ecological user information management project.
   ```python
   Complete security control using Project ID：